 FIX: Windows Firewall Error 0x8007042c

-When starting Windows Firewall and you get the Error 0x8007042c – “The dependency service or group failed to start” associated with the firewall not being able to start, it is likely due to mainly these two reasons: Windows Firewall or it’s dependencies needed for the firewall service itself to start are not running or there’s a present malware preventing the firewall from starting.
+When you start Windows Firewall and encounter Error 0x8007042c – “The dependency service or group failed to start,” it is typically associated with the firewall’s inability to launch.
+This issue is likely due to two main reasons: either the Windows Firewall or its dependencies needed for the firewall service to start are not running, or there is present malware preventing the firewall from starting.

-Also, in a few cases, having a 3rd party firewall software can disable Windows Firewall and uninstalling it should fix the problem instantly.
+Also, in a few cases, having third-party firewall software can disable Windows Firewall.
+Uninstalling it should fix the problem instantly.

-This article will provide a few fixes, which include scanning for and removing malware and starting the Windows Firewall and it’s dependencies.
-This error applies to Windows Vista through to Windows 10.
+This article will provide a few fixes, which include scanning for and removing malware, and starting the Windows Firewall and its dependencies.
+This error applies to Windows versions from Vista through 10.

 Method 1: Starting Windows Firewall Service and its Dependencies